 [Answer] – Think back to the Snow Fortress.
 There on the floor as Ariadne begins to posit how they could salvage the entire mission – they could dream down another layer, find him, and kick back all the way to the surface with everyone else.
 We saw a dream machine on the floor.
 They basically intimated that they didn’t commit suicide to get down to Limbo (which is possible) they actually dreamed down another layer into Limbo.

 Now as for the Saito bit – that is a little more complicated.
 There are three different possibilities here and it basically depends on how you think Limbo works as to which one is the correct answer.
-But ultimately either Cobb shot himself, Dove another dream layer deeper or hoofed it on foot to find him.
+But ultimately either Cobb shot himself, dove another dream layer deeper or hoofed it on foot to find him.
 Cobb’s shooting himself makes zero sense if Cobb really is in Limbo and not in a dream state.
 We just watched Ariadne jump and wake up in the Van Chase layer.
 So this option can’t be right.
 Cobb’s dreaming himself another layer deeper is very plausible, but we don’t see a dream machine near by like we did in the Snow Fortress.
-Cobb’s hiking himself around Limbo until he found him is a bit of a stretch.
+Cobb’s hiking himself around Limbo until he found Saito is a bit of a stretch.
 The walk-about option suffers dramatically in that we actually see Cobb get spat up on the beach of Saito’s Limbo layer at the beginning of the movie.

 So, with that said, now you know why in my dream layer map I went with the second option.
-Even though we don’t see a dream machine its the only option that really makes any sense.
+Even though we don’t see a dream machine it’s the only option that really makes any sense.
 Cobb must have dreamed down one more layer to get Saito back.
 Definitely open to hearing other theories here, but it makes the most sense to me.

 [Answer] -You would think that either everyone would wake up, or that everything populated by the dreamer’s brain would disappear.
 But what happens is a little different.
 Basically the dream begins to unravel and it takes more sedative to try and keep the mark under.
 Remember the initial dream sequences at the beginning of the movie?
 Two layers, one was the architect, the other was Arthur.
 But Cobb cuts his time in his own dream short with a bullet to the head.
 This sends him up a layer.
 But that then means that the dream gets unpredictable and all wobbly-like.
 And Arthur goes running to Saito while he was dreaming in an attempt to juice him up a bit more and keep him under.

 The second bit of the question is brought to us by Coexist – and its quite a bit more theoretical than the previous answer.
-Because we never saw the Mark wake up first everything we posit here will be conjecture.
+Because we never saw the Mark wake up first, everything we posit here will be conjecture.
 But my guess is that it would be exactly like when the team went to inspect a dream space?
 They walked the streets of the dream and there was no one there.
 The Mark enters the dream and fills it with his psyche & projections.
 If he were to awaken, the team would be left standing there with an empty architected dream space on their hands and no one to bamboozle.

 [Answer] – This is such a huge question I wrote an entire blog to discuss the various Totems throughout inception.
 But, since brevity is the soul of wit, and tediousness the limbs and outward flourishes, I will be brief.
 Totems were created by Mal as a way to keep track of when you were in someone else’s dream and when you were in reality.
 Because dreaming was so realistic it became possible that you maybe getting manipulated by a dreamer and you would never know.
 Without a totem that is.
 The various totems identified in the movie: